vtshitoyan/datasplitind/README.md

 Matlab function generating indices to split data to approximately equal parts.
 One of the main uses is cross-validation for machine learning applications.
 This is an alternative to [crossvalind](https://uk.mathworks.com/help/bioinfo/ref/crossvalind.html) from bioinformatics toolbox, so it will be especially handy if you don't have this toolbox.
+Performance-wise, it seems to be on average **50%** faster than crossvalind.

 usage:
 ```matlab